tcotte/Computer_vision_UC3M/README.md

 ## Conclusion

 To conclude, we can say that I have reached certain objectives, I have implement to machine learning models which are able to detect some obstacles on the Rasbperry Pi.
 Now, we have to go ahead creating our own model to detect classes we want to see.
 I suggest to train this model with Cityscape dataset because the drone will be drove at exterior.
-Meanwhile, it subsists a harware problem because the Rasbperry Pi and the NCS will not be able to detect all classes at 20 FPS.
+Meanwhile, it subsists a hardware problem because the Rasbperry Pi and the NCS will not be able to detect all classes at 20 FPS.
 To solve this issue of time processing, I suggest to use another single board computer.
 I suggest to try firstly the Raspberry Pi 4 and the NCS 2.
 It will be better (around 8,5 FPS) but not powerful enough to handle the real-time processing.
 We can check various alternative more powerful than the Raspberry Pi on this [link](https://qengineering.eu/computer-vision-with-raspberry-pi-and-alternatives.html).

+ For our experimentation, the drone has to be completely autonomous.
+To succeed in this project, the drone must detect all obstacles for any angles of view.
+Therefore, it is necesary to train our own models with a dataset which contains various angles.

 ## Bibliography